metabase/metabase/docs/embedding/signed-embedding.md

 # Signed embedding

-Also known as: standalone embedding.
+Also known as: static embedding.

 In general, embedding works by displaying a Metabase URL inside an iframe on your website.
-A **signed embed** (or standalone embed) is an iframe that's secured with a signed JSON Web Token (JWT).
+A **signed embed** (or static embed) is an iframe that's secured with a signed JSON Web Token (JWT).
 The signed JWT will prevent website visitors from poking around in your Metabase through the iframe.

 Signed embeds can't be used with [data sandboxes](../permissions/data-sandboxes.md) or [auditing tools](../usage-and-performance-tools/audit.md) because signed JWTs don't create user sessions (server-side sessions).